straup/parallel-flickr/README.md

 parallel-flickr remain unique and two or more instances of parallel-flickr could be merged without having to worry about ID conflicts.

+The full set of feature flags and configuration variables is still being worked out.
+Aside from the usual config flags associated with photo uploaded you'll need to ensure that the following configuration variables are set:

         $GLOBALS['cfg']['enable_feature_dbtickets_flickr'] = 1;

+Also, you'll need to make sure that you have a Flickr API auth token with `delete` permissions.
+All of this needs to be automated or equivalent.

 ### API